-Board members of region 4 who were at the meeting when the action grants were passed said they did not know anything about an application for the car being passed.
+Board members of region 4 who were at the meeting when the action grants were passed said they did not know anything about an ap-

 Minutes of the meeting do not show that the application was ever submitted to the members.
 The members think the mayor, who is chairman of the region, approved and submitted the request on his own.